[ aws . cognito-idp ]

 UserPoolId -> (string)

-The user pool ID for the user pool client.ClientName -> (string)
+The ID of the user pool associated with the app client.ClientName -> (string)

-The client name from the user pool request of the client type.ClientId -> (string)
+The name of the app client.ClientId -> (string)

-The ID of the client associated with the user pool.ClientSecret -> (string)
+The ID of the app client.ClientSecret -> (string)

 The date and time when the item was modified.
 Amazon Cognito returns this timestamp in UNIX epoch time format.
 Your SDK might render the output in a human-readable format like ISO 8601 or a JavaDate